 Ear piercing is likely the first traditional body modification that most young girls experience.
 Many parents have their daughters’ ears pierced while they are still in diapers.
 Although many girls do not have their ears pierced until they are older than that, virtually every girl in American society has their ears pierced at least once before they exit grade school.
 Although the initial ear piercing process is simple, in the recent past, ear piercing has started to become more extreme with the introduction of lobe gauging.

 Over the past few decades, ear piercing has expanded.
 It started with teenage girls double-piercing their ears in the ‘80s.
 In the ‘90s it became extremely popular to pierce other body parts such as navels, lips, tongues, noses, lips, and genitalia.

-Tattoos have been in existence for centuries.
+Tattoos are not a new body art trend, they have been in existence for centuries.
 According to Light Speed Magazine, there is evidence of ancient Egyptians having tattoos.
 Their popularity has exploded in the past several years.
-Tattoos used to be viewed as a symbol of the counter-culture, and it was widely thought that the only people who had tattoos were those who shunned traditional society.
+Tattoos used to be viewed as a symbol of the counterculture, and it was widely thought that the only people who had tattoos were those who shunned traditional society.
 There is no longer such a negative stigma associated with tattoos.
 It has become commonplace in modern American culture and is now considered an art form by many people in today’s society.